When to visit the vet?

 Therapy

-The treatment for an increased heart rate due to premature labor in cats aims to address the underlying cause and alleviate the symptoms.
-If the cause is stress or pain, providing a quiet, comfortable environment can help lower the heart rate.
+The treatment of an increased heart rate due to premature labor in cats aims to address the underlying cause and alleviate the symptoms.
+If the cause is stress or Pain, providing a calm, comfortable environment can help lower the heart rate.

 If an infection is the cause of premature labor, antibiotics or other specific treatments may be necessary.
-Supporting the cat with fluid therapy and nutritional supplements can also be helpful to stabilize its general health.
+Supporting the cat with fluid therapy and nutritional supplements can also be helpful in stabilizing its general health.

 Prognosis and follow-up care